ohtsukalab/autogenu-jupyter/examples/custom_python_interface/README.md

 cd ..
 ```

-Then install the python interfaces by
+Then install the python interfaces by running the following command in the `cartpole_external_reference` directory
 ```
 python3 install.py cartpole_external_reference
 ```